Collaboration

 Best for: Post-production teams already using Adobe Creative Cloud.

-Strengths: Native Adobe integration, robust version control, professional-grade annotation tools, camera-to-cloud workflows.
+Strengths: Native Adobe integration, strong version control, professional-grade annotation tools, camera-to-cloud workflows.

 Limitations: Adobe ecosystem focus means less flexibility for teams on DaVinci Resolve, Final Cut, or other NLEs.
 Per-seat pricing adds up for larger teams.
 Can feel heavy for simple client reviews.